DeaChintia/deacputri-com/content/en/posts/hosting-my-own-personal-site-hugo.md

 5. Git

 ## A little about Hugo
-Hugo is a static-website generator.
-It's fast, simple, free, open source, and support multi-language website.
-Hugo also have pre-built theme that will help me to create my website faster without the need to delve much into the technical side of web development.
-But the good thing is, if I want more costumization, I can also create my own template in the future.
-Overall, it is not too hard to setup.
+Hugo is a static website generator.
+It's fast, simple, free, open-source, and supports multi-language websites.
+Hugo also has pre-built themes that will help me create my website faster without the need to delve too much into the technical side of web development.
+The good thing is, if I want more customization, I can also create my own template in the future.
+Overall, it is not too hard to set up.

 ## Installing Hugo
-I installed Hugo on my Linux VPS (as a production) and on my local PC (as development).
-On the VPS, I installed it using the prebuilt binaries while I used docker on my local PC for development.
-Before installing anything, I created a folder to store the downloaded file in my home folder.
+I installed Hugo on my Linux VPS for production and on my local PC for development.
+On the VPS, I installed it using the prebuilt binaries, while I used Docker on my local PC.
+Before installing anything, I created a folder to store the downloaded file in my home directory.

 ```bash
 # Command (Run in Terminal):